kiwiirc/kiwiirc-wiki/Plugins.md

 *Note: This is a living and breathing document.
 It is still changing and being completed*

 This document briefly outlines how to create, register and make use of plugins.
-Further in depth descriptions will be included once the API has been officially implemented.
+Some small plugin examples can be found on the [[Plugin-Examples]] page for a faster look.

 ## Creating a plugin
 A plugin is a single myplugin.js file that can be loaded over HTTP from any location.